Impelon/PyGVisuals/README.md

 The project is (hopefully) well documented and includes most basic widgets.

 ## Help Wanted
-Suggestions (,also requests), bug-reports and contributions are welcome.
+Suggestions (& requests), bug-reports and contributions are welcome.
 Specifically I currently need help with Issues #2 and #3 to make PyGVisuals more user-friendly.
 If you have any ideas how to help me with this please comment on the respecive Issue.

 I would be happy to see you use the contens of this repository.
 You are encouraged to open up a page on the Wiki showing how you use PyGVisuals in your projects.